rails/webpacker/README.md

 Webpack enables the use of loaders to preprocess files.
 This allows you to bundle any static resource way beyond JavaScript.
-All base loaders that ships with webpacker are located inside `config/webpack/loaders`.
+All base loaders that ship with webpacker are located inside `config/webpack/loaders`.

 If you want to add a new loader, for example, to process `json` files via webpack: